The Stochastic-Quantum Theorem: Stochastic Processes

 Here $\adj$ denotes the adjoint operation, meaning complex conjugation combined with the transpose operation.

-A stochastic matrix $X$ is called \emph{unistochastic} if each of its entries $X_{ij}$ is the modulus-squared $\verts{U_{ij}}^{2}$ of the corresponding entry $U_{ij}$ of a unitary matrix $U$:
+A stochastic matrix $X$ is called unistochastic if each of its entries $X_{ij}$ is the modulus-square $\verts{U_{ij}}^{2}$ of the corresponding entry $U_{ij}$ of a unitary matrix $U$:

-The study of unistochastic matrices was initiated in a 1954 paper~\citep{Horn:1954dsmatdoarm} by Horn, who originally called them \textquoteleft ortho-stochastic matrices.\textquoteright{} Unistochastic matrices were given their modern name in 1989 by Thompson~\citep{Thompson:1989uln,NylenTamUhlig:1993oteopsonhasm}, and today \emph{orthostochastic matrices} refer to the special case in which $U$ can be taken to be a real orthogonal matrix, meaning a unitary matrix with entries that are all real-valued.
+The study of unistochastic matrices was initiated in a 1954 paper (Horn 1954) , which originally called them \textquoteleft ortho-stochastic matrices.\textquoteright{} Unistochastic matrices were given their modern name in 1989 (Thompson 1989; Nylen, Tam, Hulig 1993; Bengtsson 2004) , and today orthostochastic matrices refer to the special case in which $U$ can be taken to be a real-orthogonal matrix, meaning a unitary matrix with entries that are all real-valued.